eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 Apple App Store uses a Firebase project, that is managed by the GWDG.
 You need to get in touch trough support@gwdg.de with them, to receive a JSON config file for accessing the project.

-When using the the legacy PUSH token type, please refer to the privacyIDEA documentation.
-However we don't recommend or support using it anymore.

 HTTP provider
 ~~~~~~~~~~~~~